tarwn/lessthandot-hugo/blogs/content/posts/2011-12-15-meme15-i-m-a-blogger.md

 **Why I Started Blogging**

 It was 2009.
 I realized there was a SQL community.
 I was reading blogs, lurking on forums, attending a user group, and tweeting.
 I was also asking a lot of questions.
 I even managed to come up with a few solutions.
 Once, I was telling my friend Ted Krueger how I solved a problem.
-Ted asked, “Jes, that's great – why don't you blog it?”
+Ted asked, "Jes, that's great – why don't you blog it?"
 I started thinking about it.
 I wrote down problems I solved.
 I wrote down things I'd learned.

 But I didn't want to blog.
 What did I know about SQL?
 What could I blog that hadn't been written about before?
 Why would anyone ever read my blogs?
 These are the thoughts I had that held me back.